Kotey538/fast_robots.github.io/docs/pages/lab1.md

 ```

 ## Task 5: Looping GET_TIME_MILLIS command
 I developed a `LOOP_GET_TIME_MILLIS` that continuously retrieves the current time in milliseconds and sends it to the laptop for processing by the notification handler.
 The logic of `GET_TIME_MILLIS` was incorporated into a while loop, which ran until a specified duration was reached.
 I also added a new command type to `CommandTypes` and the `class CMD(Enum)`.
+I also streamlined the process of adding values to the `char_array`.
+Instead of using a separate append statement for each new data type, I opted to use `sprintf()` to directly format and store the values into the `char_array`.
 ```c
 case LOOP_GET_TIME_MILLIS: {
     int count = 1;